Automattic/wp-calypso/client/components/product-expiration/README.md

 This is the expiration date as a `moment` instance, and is required for display.

 #### `renewDateMoment { moment }`
-This is the date on which the product will be renewed, as a `moment` instance, used only when provided.
+This is the date on which the product will be auto-renewed, as a `moment` instance, used only when provided.

 #### `isRefundable { boolean } - default false`
 Controls whether the product is currently in the refund window, which changes the display to the purchase date, if provided.